Major in Allied Health

-The Bachelor of Technical or Professional Studies (B.T.P.S.) in Allied Health is a recognized bachelor’s degree program designed to facilitate maximum transfer of academic credit for associate’s degree graduates from a variety of health and health-related programs.
-Frequently, graduates from associate’s degree allied health programs entering baccalaureate degree programs are not able to transfer health discipline specific courses to the baccalaureate program.
-This is not the case with the Allied Health program since most or all of the health discipline specific courses, up to 64 transfer credits, transfer to the bachelor’s degree program.
-Students may also be able to transfer in other applicable course work that has been taken at other four-year institutions, for a combined total of 90 transfer credits.
+The Bachelor of Technical or Professional Studies (B.T.P.S.) in Allied Health is a recognized bachelor’s degree program designed to facilitate maximum transfer of academic credit for associate degree graduates from a variety of health and health-related programs.
+Frequently, graduates from associate degree allied health programs entering baccalaureate degree programs are not able to transfer health discipline specific courses to the baccalaureate program.
+This is not the case with the Allied Health program since most or all of the health discipline specific courses, up to 64 transfer units, transfer to the bachelor’s degree program.
+Students may also be able to transfer in other applicable course work that has been taken at other four-year institutions, for a combined total of 90 transfer units.

-Associate’s degree graduates of the disciplines listed below are eligible for enrollment in the Allied Health program.
-Graduates of associate’s degree health programs receive a number of different degrees—A.A.S., A.S., A.A., etc.—all of which are eligible for participation in the program.
+Associate degree graduates of the disciplines listed below are eligible for enrollment in the Allied Health program.
+Graduates of associate degree health programs receive a number of different degrees—A.A.S., A.S., A.A., etc.—all of which are eligible for participation in the program.

 - Cardiovascular technologist